 High ability learners (HALE) are those students who give evidence of high performance capability in such areas as intellectual/academic, leadership, creative, or artistic capacity and who require acceleration or differentiated curriculum programs in order to develop those capabilities fully.
-Elkhorn High School and Elkhorn South High School provide accelerated and enrichment opportunities through the following services:
+Accelerated and enrichment opportunities are provide through the following services:

-- Honors and Advanced Placement courses - ✤ HALE seminar courses (see descriptions below) - Extra-curricular activities (such as Robotics, Quiz Bowl, and Academic Decathlon) - Academic contests (such as American Mathematics Competition, USA Biology Olympiad, TEAM+S (engineering), NE Science Bowl, and History Day) - Olympus (social and service club) - College planning counseling - Individualized support services for underachieving high ability learners - Personal learning plans for highly gifted students - Support services for twice exceptional students
+- Honors and Advanced Placement courses

+- ✤ HALE seminar courses (see descriptions below)

+- ✤ Extra-curricular activities

+- ✤ Academic contests

+- Olympus (social and service club)

+- College planning counseling

+- Individualized support services for underachieving high ability learners

+- Personal learning plans for highly gifted students

+- Support services for twice exceptional students

-170 - HALE FRESHMAN SEMINAR - (Grade 9) Year 1 Credit
+170 - HALE FRESHMAN SEMINAR - (Grade 9) 1 Credit Year

-Description: A unique course designed for freshmen High Ability Learners.
-The seminar style class uses Socratic methodology to challenge students to explore issues and develop understanding through dialogue.
-This class focuses on the affective needs of gifted students by developing awareness of gifted characteristics, personality types, learning styles, and multiple intelligences.
-Participation in the internationally recognized Future Problem Solving (FPS) Competition is used to develop creative thinking, critical thinking, and problem solving skills.
+Description: This is a unique course designed for freshmen High Ability Learners.
+It is a seminar style class that uses Socratic methodology to challenge students to explore issues and develop understanding through dialogue.
+This class focuses on the affective needs of high ability students by developing awareness of gifted characteristics, personality types, Multiple Intelligences, and Gallup strengths.
+The problem solving unit develops creative and critical thinking skills with hands-on project-based learning.
 Career and college exploration guides students toward setting personal goals for high school and beyond.
+Students learn what is necessary to build a strong application for competitive colleges and/or scholarships.
+Students also develop their leadership skills by examining the practices of successful leaders.
 Half of the period each day is a study hall with their high ability peers.